ilfrich/quick-n-dirty-react/README.md

 - `defaultValue` - the input's initial value.
 - `items` - a list of suggestions (have to be strings) that will be matched against the user's input.
-- `minLength` - default `2` - defines the minimum lenght a search term has to have, before suggestions will be shown.
-- `maxSuggestions` - default `8` - the maximum number of items shown as suggestions.
 - `matchCaseSensitive` - default `false` - whether the user input is matched using case-sensitive matching.
 By default all strings will be converted to lower-case to match them against the items.
 - `disabled` - default `false` - whether to disable the input field